conversationai/perspectiveapi/quickstart.md

 Also, subscribe to our [perspectiveapi-announce@ Google Group](https://groups.google.com/forum/#!forum/perspective-announce/join) to get notified when we make changes to the API.

-For support and to contact us, see: https://support.perspectiveapi.com.
+For support and to contact us, visit our [support site](https://support.perspectiveapi.com).